BestTimesToVisit.com Logo

 money

-While you can use credit cards in most places, it's handy to have some Euros on hand for smaller purchases, especially at markets or smaller cafes.
-ATMs are widely available, but you'll get a better exchange rate if you withdraw cash from your bank before your trip.
+While you can use credit cards widely, it's handy to have some Euros in cash for smaller purchases, especially at markets or smaller cafes.
+ATMs are plentiful, but you might get better exchange rates if you withdraw cash from your bank before you leave home.

 safety

-Luxembourg City is very safe, but like any city, be mindful of your belongings, especially in crowded areas.
-Stick to well-lit streets at night, and if you feel uneasy, don't hesitate to ask a local for help – they're generally very friendly and helpful.
+Luxembourg City is generally very safe, but like any city, be mindful of your belongings, especially in crowded areas.
+Stick to well-lit streets at night, and if you feel uneasy, use a taxi or ride-sharing service.
+The police are readily available if needed.

 packing